S-Kaminski/Test_IPv4/README.md

 ### 1. Install System Dependencies

 Ensure you have Python 3 and `venv` installed.
-If not, install them:
+If not, install them (venv is included in package with python 3.3+):

 ```bash
 sudo apt update